Monturaqui-Negrillar-Tilopozo Aquifer: Illegal water extraction lawsuit

-In 2022 the mining industry's use of the aquifer's water was legally challenged by indigenous Atacameño communities (Note: These were Comunidad Indígena Atacameña de Peine with the support of Consejo de Pueblos Atacameños.) due to purpoted environmental harm.
+In 2022 the mining industry's use of the aquifer's water was legally challenged by indigenous Atacameño communities (Note: These were Comunidad Indígena Atacameña de Peine with the support of Consejo de Pueblos Atacameños.) due to purported environmental harm.
 The legal case was joined by a lawsuit by Consejo de Defensa del Estado (CDE) against Minera Escondida, Minera Zaldívar SpA and Albemarle Limitada.
 (Note: Minera Escondida which operates Escondida, Chile's largest copper mine.
 Minera Zaldívar Spa which operates the copper mine of Zaldívar and Albemarle Limitada extracts lithium from Salar de Atacama.
 Minera Escondida is majority owned by BHP and Minera Zaldívar Spa owned by Antofagasta Minerals and Barrick Mining.)
 These companies were charged with illegal extraction of water, leading among other things to groundwater level to drop in the Tilopozo area more the 25 cm allowed by previous extraction permits.

 In its defense Albemarle Limitada have asserted that its extracts only surface water from a spring and that its use is minimal (0.5% of the histoirc water uptake) compared to the other companies.
 Minera Escondida for its part argued that any effects of its water extraction have not had time to manifest at the meadows of Tilopozo, due to the slow movement of groundwater, and hence that it was the extraction of the other two companies that had impacted it.

 A series of settlements and compensatory measure at the First Environmental Court of Antofagasta ended the case in late 2024.
 In a December 2024 conciliation agreement the three companies were to compensate economically, socially and environmentally the indigenous Comunidad de Peine as well as paying for damages to the meadows of Tilopozo and the lakes of La Punta and La Brava.

-Zaldívar avoided premature mine closure on May 2025 when Chile's Environmental Evaluation Service extended its continental water use rights until 2028.
+Zaldívar avoided premature mine closure in May 2025 when Chile's Environmental Evaluation Service extended its continental water use rights until 2028.

 Environmental damages related to water extraction from the aquifer include the loss of recharge capacity and diminished biodiversity on surface.
 Full natural regeneration from these damages is estimated to happen no earlier than year 2200.
 The groundwater-dependent meadows of Tilopozo had consistently shrunk in area and vigour since 2007.
 It has also been argued that groundwater extraction risked the extinction of the caracol de Tilopozo, an endemic snail species.